Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Results of the simulation

 \subsection{Power spectrum}

 The main observable that we want to reproduce is the power spectrum of the growing mode of the gauge field.
+We show results for $\alpha/f=42$, which sets $\xi\simeq 2.9$ at the initial time.
+Note that the results of this section do not depend on the particular value of the axion-gauge coupling, and we tested the simulation in the range $1<\alpha/f<100$ leading to the same results\footnote{Note that $\alpha/f=42$ with an harmonic potential for the inflaton are ruled out by observations \cite{2020axiin,2020axiin2}.
+However, as we explain in the text, the results of this section do not depend on the particular value of $\alpha/f$ and we choose this value to better illustrate the growth of the gauge field.}.

-We set $\alpha/f=42$, so that $\xi\simeq2.9$ at initial time.
-In \cref{fig:backgroundvalues} we show the plot of $\xi$ during the simulation.
+In \cref{fig:backgroundvalues2} we show the plot of $\xi$ during the simulation.
 In \cref{fig:gauge_growth_bad} we show the power spectrum\footnote{See \cite{caravano2021lattice} for details about how power spectra are computed in our code.} of $A_-$ computed from a simulation with the scheme defined by \cref{eq:lapl_old,eq:1d}, for which $k_{\rm lalp}\neq k_{\rm sd}$.
 In this plot, the solid lines are the results from the simulation, while the dashed lines represent the expected theoretical power spectrum computed from the linear theory.
 The theoretical spectra are obtained by solving numerically the linear \cref{eq:cont_modes}, in order to take into account slow-roll corrections to \cref{eq:ex_sol}.
 From this plot we can see that the simulation is not able to correctly reproduce the growth of the gauge field.
-Indeed, the gauge field spectrum is suppressed with respect to the analytical expectation for most of the modes, and in particular for the smaller scales of the lattice.
-This expected behavior is a consequence of the sensitivity of the gauge field dynamics to the choice of the spatial discretization scheme, as explained in \cref{sec:consequences}.
+Indeed, the gauge field growth is exponentially suppressed with respect to the analytical expectation for most of the modes, affecting both the amplitude and shape of the power spectrum.
+This expected behavior is a consequence of the sensitivity of the gauge field dynamics to the choice of the spatial discretization scheme, as explained in Section \ref{sec:consequences}.
+Moreover, the lattice solution shows small oscillations in the form of wiggles at intermediate scales, which are particularly evident at late times (red curves).
+These oscillations are caused by a misalignment of phase between $A_-$ and its time derivative $A^\prime_-$ at the initial time.
+This is a consequence of the fact that initial conditions are generated using the continuous solution (i.e. \cref{eq:inmodes}), which is not compatible with the lattice dynamics for this discretization scheme, as described by \cref{eq:latt_modes}.